alextecplayz/alextecplayz.github.io/_posts/2025-06-09-February-May.md

 metadata_timespan:
 toc: true
 nsfw: true
+nsfw_cw: "This post mentions sexual content such as mentions of dildo use and anal play."
 ---

 Hello!
 Things have happened in these past few months - bad and good!
 Sorry for my absence on the blog, although this is probably somehing you're used to - if I have ANY readers, and not just rambling alone here.
 Either way, here's a, to-the-best-of-my-abilities recap since February.